 The use of semi-trailers, shipping containers, van truck boxes and properly licensed trailers for the storage of agricultural products in the agricultural zoning district prior to the shipment of such products for processing or sale is permitted in the agricultural zoning district as a matter of right.
 The use of semi-trailers, shipping containers, van truck boxes, and unlicensed utility trailers for the storage of goods or materials in R-1, RR, and AR district shall not be permitted unless otherwise stated on a Zoning Permit for no more than 6 months.
-The use of semi-trailers, shipping containers, van truck boxes, and unlicensed utility trailers in any zoning district. (amended 5-14-2019)
+The use of semi-trailers, shipping containers, van truck boxes, and unlicensed utility trailers shall not be used as dwellings in any zoning district.
+(Amended 5-14-2019)